wpferguson/global.hackathon/Teams/0aTempTeam/ABOUT.md

 #Our Plan

 Our plan is to make a html5 based game that teaches beginners how to code in a unique and new way.
+We will be using html5 mostly for the client side and node.js for the server side and mongodb for the db, we might also throw in some scripting languages if needed too.

 #Thanks for Reading!